benko/ocp4-lab-deployment/README.md

     cert on all hosts but one RHEL8 machine, even after a complete package update.

+    It seems the root cause is https://github.com/ansible/ansible/issues/55495

+    Augmented the task with ``select_crypto_backend=pyopenssl``.

  - ``coreos-installer[]: failed fetching image headers from http://services.lab.example.com/rhcos-x.y.z-w-metal-bios.raw.gz``

     What can I say.
 Bridged network on a RHEL8 host?
 The services VM was fine, the network was